mattbierner/vscode-emojisense/README.md

 - `emojisense.markupCompletionsEnabled`: Enable completions that insert emoji markup, i.e. `::smile_cat` -> `:smile_cat:`

 - `emojisense.showOnColon`: Should emoji completions automatically be shown when you type a colon?
 Enabled by default.
-If you disable `showOnColon`, it is recomended that you have `quickSuggestions` enabled.
+If you disable `showOnColon`, it is recommended that you have `quickSuggestions` enabled.

 - `emojisense.emojiDecoratorsEnabled`: Show emoji decorators inline for `:smile_cat:` markup in a file?
 Enabled by default in markdown.